theronhitchman/euclidean-geometry/class/index.md

 > **Question C:** (Pint) Is it possible to construct a "perfect rhombus?"
 That is,
 > is it possible to construct a rhombus ABCD so that AB is congruent to AC?

+### August 31

+> ** Question D**: (class?
+I didn't write down who asked.)
+What choices in Mr Conger's
+> construction need to be avoided because they lead to _degenerate_ situations?

+> **Conjecture E:** (Conger et al) Given segments GH and TJ, and given an angle QRS, it is possible to make choices in Mr Conger's construction of a kite so that the resulting kite ABCD has AB congruent to GH, BC congruent to TJ and angle ABC congruent angle QRS.